-Being a first time buyer can be really tough in the current market, but there are lots ways you can get your foot on the first wrung of that property ladder.
-A first home buyer can look into home buyer loans and mortgages, and even buy to let schemes in order to buy a house.
+Being a first-time buyer can be really tough in the current market, but there are lots ways you can get your foot on the first wrung of that property ladder.
+A first-time home buyer can look into home buyer loans and mortgages, and even buy to let schemes in order to buy a house.
 However, it’s not all about the money (although that does help!).
 There are number of other options to consider when buying a home, and we’ve narrowed them down to just five.
 You’re welcome!

 1) Be prepared

 When buying a house for the first time, it is vital that you are prepared and have asked all the right questions, especially the following three:

 i) How badly do I need to buy?
 Asking that question early on is not a problem, but later down the line when the seller has accepted your offer, it is.
 If you’re buying a house with a partner, can you both commit to something that is long-term, life-changing and expensive?

 ii) What type of home do I need?
 Don’t think about the here and now, but what your home can provide in two or three years time.
 Is the house near transport links and shops?
 Is it in a good area?
 Are you looking for a flat or a house?
 There are many pros and cons for both, so it’s always a good idea to weigh up both options.

 iii) What can I afford?
 Almost all first time buyers need help in the form of a mortgage when buying a property.
 It is essential you can repay this loan back, so spend some time working out whether you can afford this on top of utility bills, credit cards, council tax and any other outgoings you have.
 It is extremely hard for first time buyers to get on the property ladder and there are options out there to help you afford to do it, be it buying a property with a friend or relative, or even through a HomeBuy scheme.
 However you decide to do it, research your options and make sure you understand 100% what you’re doing.